 Elam, whose company is based in PA, has shipped chicken coops anywhere from Florida to the west coast.

-In the coming year he plans to continue serving the rapidly growing community of online shoppers who are passionate about gathering fresh eggs and raising healthy chickens in a beautiful backyard chicken coop.
+In the coming year, he plans to continue serving the rapidly growing community of online shoppers who are passionate about gathering fresh eggs and raising healthy chickens in a beautiful backyard wooden chicken coop.